Honest comparison · updated May 2026

 A note on transcription speed and quality

-Both apps run Whisper locally.
-Transcription quality is essentially identical — they share the same underlying model.
+Both apps transcribe locally on-device.
+Transcription quality is essentially identical.
 End-to-end latency is comparable (700–1500ms range on M-series Macs).
-If you want sub-300ms streaming, the only path right now is cloud-based dictation (Wispr Flow) — and you'd be giving up the local-first guarantee both ThoughtMic and SuperWhisper hold to.
+If you want sub-300ms streaming, the only path right now is cloud-based dictation (Wispr Flow), and you'd be giving up the local-first guarantee both ThoughtMic and SuperWhisper hold to.

-"SuperWhisper is the best pure dictation app out there — if that's what you want.
-ThoughtMic is a voice-to-vault pipeline.
+"SuperWhisper is a great pick if pure dictation is what you want.
+ThoughtMic is a local voice layer for your Markdown vault.
 Different tools for different jobs."

 Common questions when comparing